 Different Types of Know Your Customer (KYC)

 The KYC process is not the same for everyone.
 Depending on the type of customer, the size of transactions, and the risk involved, banks and financial institutions follow different levels of verification.
-For example, the Reserve Bank of India (RBI) introduced Video KYC and simplified digital verification methods to make the process faster and more convenient.
+The Reserve Bank of India (RBI) has introduced Video KYC and simplified digital verification methods to make the process faster and more convenient.

 Here are the main types of KYC you should know: